Morocco: Nineteenth and Twentieth Centuries

 Upon her marriage, the bride was given a dowry by her family, usually consisting of jewelry and clothing.
 Because the dowry was intended for her personal use, it did not have economic value and did not provide her with financial resources of her own.
 However, it did have symbolic value: its amount reflected the wealth and status of her family (Deshen).

 If the dowry did not represent wives’ independent financial resources, the ketubbah was intended to do so.
 The ketubbah was a religious document signed by the groom at the wedding in the presence of two witnesses.
 According to Bashan, it specified the spouses’ mutual obligations and the money to be paid by the husband or his heirs to the wife in case of divorce or his death.
-The amounts varied according to the norms of the local rabbinical court, the husband’s financial state and according to the marital status of the wife.
+The amounts varied according to the norms of the local rabbinical court, the husband’s financial state, and the marital status of the wife.
 Previously unmarried women (presumably virgins) were granted larger amounts than widows or divorcées, who were considered the least desirable (Bashan).
 Thus men (rabbis and husbands) created a hierarchy of status among women by means of the categories that they determined.

-According to the ketubbah, husbands were expected to be respectful to their wives, to love and support them, to be non-violent and to have sexual relations with them.
-Wives were expected to conform to religious commandments, to be respectful to their husbands, obedient, modest and fertile.
+According to the ketubbah, husbands were expected to be respectful to their wives, to love and support them, to be non-violent, and to have sexual relations with them.
+Wives were expected to conform to religious commandments and to be respectful to their husbands, obedient, modest and fertile.
 A husband’s complaint to the rabbinical courts that his wife had violated these expectations could result in her being divorced and being denied the financial settlement noted in the ketubbah (Bashan).
 Thus, while the ketubbah was intended to provide some economic support for women in case of divorce or their husband’s death, it can also be understood as a powerful means of social control: it pressured wives to comply with men’s (rabbis’ and husbands’) demands or risk losing their source of financial security.

 Once married, the young couple lived with the husband’s father and his other married sons in an extended family living area.
 By the end of the nineteenth century, this close proximity, natural increase and the migration of Jews from the villages to the cities created extremely crowded living conditions within the Jewish ghetto (mellah) of the major cities.
 This proximity was often a source of inter-generational conflict and tension between spouses (Deshen).